PHPPowertools/DOM-Query/README.md

     return $i . " - " . $val->attr('class') . " - photo by Kelly Clark";
 });

-// Select the parents of the site's footer
+// Select the parent of the site's footer
 $sitefooterparent = $sitefooter->parent();

 // Remove the class of all i-tags within the site's footer's parent